This assignment describes how to use basic networking with a focus on concepts most useful to robotics.

 In addition to standard input and standard output, there is a third stream, standard error.
 If there is an error in a chain of pipes, it will be printed to the terminal rather than buried in the input to the next program.

-ls -a | sort > sorted.txt.
-What happens to the file
+ls -a | sort > sorted.txt puts all the names of files in

 nc is short for “netcat” and is similar to

 network connections.
 It reads from standard input and writes its contents not

 to standard output, but to a specified server.
 Write your answers in the

 nc to google.com as follows:

 connect, it will be silent.
 Then type any arbitrary text and press enter.